VPL

 Frequently asked questions

-Why do podcasters like Descript?
+Why do podcasters and creators often choose Descript?

-Can Descript replace a dubbing platform?
+Can Descript replace a dedicated localization platform?